hanggrian/IIT-CS430/assignments/demo1.md

 # [Demo 1](https://student.desmos.com/?prepopulateCode=b33pqa)

-## BST Right Rotation
+## BST right rotation

 > ### Please provide pseudo code for BST right rotation.

-## Insertion and Its Complexity
+## Insertion and its complexity

-> ### Rewrite the Insertion with recursion and analyze the complexity accordingly.
+> ### Rewrite the insertion with recursion and analyze the complexity accordingly.

 ### Code